-At one point in my life you might have heard me say something like, “I’ve probably made more money in real estate by accident than I have in the market on purpose.”
+Real estate used to be the holy grail of investing — you could do no wrong.
 For many years, you could buy good-quality property, as much as you could afford, and you were almost guaranteed to make money.
 That ended in 2008.
 Now folks are looking for bargains, hoping to profit from the crash.

-So what has changed?
+So what’s changed?
 I don’t have to tell you that the commercial and residential real-estate markets took a huge hit in 2008 and have yet to fully recover.
 Many folks saw the value of their homes drop by 40% or more, and their net worth drop right along with it.
-In the meantime, bank short sales have skyrocketed.
+In the meantime, bank short sales skyrocketed.

 When we conducted a survey of readers last fall to see what was on their minds — investment wise I mean — real estate investing was in the top 3.
 The other two were annuities and income investing.
 We’ve covered both several times, most recently here and here.